Milliman-PRM/publications/Condition_Recommender/Recommender_white_paper_draft.md

 ## Model Performance

-There are two characteristics of our model performance that we are interested in: how does this model perform relative to other methods, and how does the model perform when the number of predictions increases.
-We will examine three models, our predictive model, a popularity-based model for the overall population, and a popularity-based model adjusted for demographics.
+When using any advanced analytics, it is always important to have a sane null model to compare against.
+For a recommender model, the most basic reference model would be a simple *popularity* model that just always recommends the most common conditions for the population (that the given patient does not already have).
+For example, a popularity model would likely recommend hypertension as the first suggestion for all patients (that do not already have hypertension).

+The illustrations below compare prediction accuracy on a sample population for our recommender model versus the simpler popularity model.
+The vertical axis shows the estimate of accuracy discussed above: the percentage of newly manifested conditions from the hold-out set that were in the top N recommendations for each patient.
+The horizontal axis displays the results for different numbers of recommendations for each patient.

-The illustration below demonstrates prediction accuracy for our different models as the number of predictions increases.
-Here we have focused on chronic conditions, as these conditions are more likely to go uncoded if they are not the primary reason that a patient seeks care.
+The first image focuses on chronic conditions, as these conditions are more likely to go uncoded if they are not the primary reason that a patient seeks care.

 ![Chronic Condition Predictions](eval_chronic.png "Chronic Condition Predictions")\

-The illustration below demonstrates prediction accuracy, now focusing on non-chronic conditions.
+The next image demonstrates focuses on non-chronic conditions.
 Because of the higher intensity level required in care, non-chronic conditions are more likely to be coded at the time the illnesses arises.

 ![Non-Chronic Condition Predictions](eval_non_chronic.png "Non-Chronic Condition Predictions")\

-For both the chronic and non-chronic conditions, the recommender model outperforms the popularity model.
-Although not captured in this metric, it's important to note that predictions from the recommender model are unique at the patient-level.
-On the other hand, a popularity-based model performs well for a population-wide view, but is likely less meaningful at a patient level.
+For both the chronic and non-chronic conditions, the recommender model consistently outperforms the popularity model.

 ## Case Study